Mapuche: Culture

 At the time of the arrival of Europeans, the Mapuche organized and constructed a network of forts and defensive buildings.
-Ancient Mapuche also built ceremonial constructions such as some earthwork mounds recently discovered near Purén.
+Ancient Mapuche also built ceremonial constructions such as some earthwork mounds discovered near Purén.
 Mapuche quickly adopted iron metal-working (Picunches already worked copper) Mapuche learned horse riding and the use of cavalry in war from the Spaniards, along with the cultivation of wheat and sheep.

-In the 300-year co-existence between the Spanish colonies and the relatively well-delineated autonomous Mapuche regions, the Mapuche also developed a strong tradition of trading with Spaniards, Argentines and Chileans.
-Such trade lies at the heart of the Mapuche silver-working tradition, for Mapuche wrought their jewelry from the large and widely dispersed quantity of Spanish, Argentine and Chilean silver coins.
+In the 300-year co-existence between the Spanish colonies and the relatively well-delineated autonomous Mapuche regions, the Mapuche also developed a strong tradition of trading with Spaniards, Argentines, and Chileans.
+Such trade lies at the heart of the Mapuche silver-working tradition, for Mapuche wrought their jewelry from the large and widely dispersed quantity of Spanish, Argentine, and Chilean silver coins.
 Mapuche also made headdresses with coins, which were called trarilonko, etc.

 Mapuche languages

 Mapuche languages are spoken in Chile and Argentina.
 The two living branches are Huilliche and Mapudungun.
 Although not genetically related, lexical influence has been discerned from Quechua.
 Linguists estimate that only about 200,000 full-fluency speakers remain in Chile.
 The language receives only token support in the educational system.
-In recent years, it has started to be taught in rural schools of Bío-Bío, Araucanía and Los Lagos Regions.
+In recent years, it has started to be taught in rural schools of Bío-Bío, Araucanía, and Los Lagos Regions.

 Mapuche speakers of Chilean Spanish who also speak Mapudungun tend to use more impersonal pronouns when speaking Spanish.